 How to reduce stress, get organized and increase productivity while working from home in quarantine

-So many companies are asking employees to work from home to practice social distancing during the global COVID-19 pandemic.
+So many companies are asking employees to continue to work from home to practice social distancing during the global COVID-19 pandemic.
 While, given the situation, those who can work from home are no doubt grateful, it does come with its own set of challenges, particularly for those who also have to homeschool kids and/or take care of sick loved ones.
 Here are nine productivity tips to help you stay organized, reduce stress and get things done while working remotely in self-quarantine.

 1. Make sure you bring home everything you need to work remotely.

-Since most businesses are temporarily closing their offices, you’ll want to arrange a time when you can safely pick up what you need from the office to set up your home office (if you haven’t already).
+Since a lot of businesses are temporarily closing their offices, you’ll want to arrange a time when you can safely pick up what you need from the office to set up your home office (if you haven’t already).
 Common essentials include any work laptops, phones, chargers, paper planners, important documents, office supplies, etc. Don’t forget digital essentials like online access to virtual meetings, internal communication apps, project management systems, company VPN, and more.

 Learn more about organization tools that make working from home less stressful and more productive here.